 What is a Court of Inquiry?

-Courts of inquiry have a greater status in law than command investigations and therefore offer certain protections which command investigations do not.
+COI have a greater status in law than command investigations and therefore offer certain protections which command investigations do not.

 The officer in command of the relevant part of the Service or Joint Forces is normally the Assembling Authority.

 A COI must consist of no less than two members, of whom at least one must be an officer who is the President and the other/s must be officers, warrant officers, or members of the NZDF Civil Staff of equivalent standing.

 It is a common misperception that because of the name 'Court' in Court of Inquiry, that a COI is a disciplinary body.
 A COI is a fact-finding exercise used to determine the truth.
 A COI will routinely, in discovering the truth, apportion blame for events, however a COI cannot perform disciplinary functions where blame is found such as finding a person guilty of an offence.
 A COI may make recommendations such as to conduct a disciplinary investigation, which could lead to a summary trial or Court Martial with disciplinary outcomes.

 The Assembling Authority prescribes terms of reference that the COI must address when collecting and recording evidence about the matter being examined.
 If required, the COI reports and comments on these matters.
 The Assembling Authority also comments on the report and any recommendations.
 The evidence collected and any report and comment by the COI is contained in the record of proceedings.